Mothering as a Brief Timeline of Overarching Disappointment

 I built a life for my daughter and I, or so I believed.
 I went back to university to study teaching so I could work a job with child friendly hours.
 I bought an apartment so she would always have a home.
 I rarely dated because I was careful about the men I associated with, not for me, but for her.
-I was tough but fair with my discipline, mindful that I wanted to raise an independent woman who knew that she always had a choice, but that choices always had consequences.
+I was tough but fair with my discipline, mindful that I wanted to raise an independent woman who knew that she always had a choice, but that choices had consequences.

 Her twenty-first birthday was not supposed to be celebrated with a party.
 I had given her a passport and plane tickets to Thailand, and that was instead of and better than.
 But she wanted to be made a fuss of, so a party was also had, mostly at her expense, with me making a contribution.
 That party was the first time my daughter swore at me, embarrassed that I would even contemplate partying on with her friends once the venue had closed and things were winding up at the end of the evening.
-You’re not fucking going with us, she said.
+You’re not fucking going with us, she screamed.
 Just go fucking home.
 What could I do?

-The weeks following her birthday celebration were awful, but this was not an isolated incident.
+The weeks following her birthday celebration were awful, but the silent treatment was not an isolated incident.
 I was shocked by her words and actions at that time and in that place, but here had been a slow build-up over her teenage years.
 Like an erupting volcano, she vomited the lava of contempt, the ash of loathing all over me once she was twenty-one.
 It was as if once she came of age, she gave herself permission to erupt, to damage, to maim.

 I went to Vietnam when my daughter was twenty-three.
 She was working, in a stable relationship, and an adult by all accounts.
 Responsible.
 She had many friends, a vibrant social life.
 I went because at fifty-three, I had an urgent need to challenge myself, so I quit my job for a gap year.
 A midlife crisis, according to my daughter.
 That year turned into four of the best of times, worst of times years.
-My relationship with my daughter was still strained, but it had been even before her she ordered me to just go fucking home.
+My relationship with my daughter was still strained, but it had been even before her she screamed at me to just go fucking home.
 The geographical distance between us was a relief.

 She called me, which was unusual.
 I would go months without hearing from her, especially after I had said no to her very kind offer of me giving her more money.
 Her boyfriend was by her side as she wept.
 She was pregnant with twins, it was ectopic and the pregnancy needed to be terminated.
 I asked if she wanted me to come back to Australia.
 I could get on the next plane.
 No, was the reply.
 Her boyfriend and his parents would make look after her and there was nothing I could do, really, so I should just stay there.
 I called every day, twice per day for a week, making sure she was ok.
 She was.
-We slipped back into our comfortable routine of sporadic contact, punctuated by news of her engagement and my return to Australia.
+We slipped back into our uncomfortable routine of sporadic contact, punctuated by news of her engagement and my return to Australia.

 She asked me to give her away at her wedding.
-This came after three months of silence, broken by this conciliatory offer that must have been difficult for her.
+This came after three months of silence, following another argument, broken by this conciliatory offer that must have been difficult for her.
 She thought only in terms of how things looked, what people would say, and she had always said that her fiancée’s father would give her away.
 Why, I had asked, when he didn’t birth you or raise you?
 He’s only come in at the tail end, I’d said.
 She is now supervising my attire for the day, suggesting suitable styles, texting me pictures of navy or green wrap dresses, long and flowing in soft material.
 Fortunately, we agree.

-What it is clear to me now is that my daughter views me as peripheral to her life.
+What is clear to me now is that my daughter views me as peripheral to her life.
 When she was younger, I performed a utilitarian function of shelter, money, food, transport.
 Now, I am an annoyance, an annotation, an alien being to be tolerated, barely.
 She is twenty-eight, so this is unlikely to change.
 I often wonder why this particular dance became the way we operated as a family.
 I can’t put my finger on when or how.
 All I know is that this is not how I imagined motherhood at all.
 It’s this withered tree-like thing, so loaded with disappointment that the bough is bent, almost broken.
 I can’t seem to get it right, no matter how I try.